 Last year, the week before Christmas, we took a week long roadtrip through the Karoo.
 Our bigger family car decided to break so we had to take the Spark.
 This meant getting creative with the packing.
 At least the Spark has a split back seat, which meant the Boy’s chair could still be used while the other half was folded down for more space.
 Things like the pram making things difficult.

-I have made a map of all the places we went.
+See the above map of all the places we went.

 Anyway, on to the trip.